Suspected Chicago gunman booted from fire academy for alleged aggressive acts toward women

 Breaking News Emails

-CHICAGO — The man who allegedly killed a woman doctor he had been involved with, and then gunned down a police officer and a pharmacy resident at Mercy Hospital, had been booted from the city's fire academy for inappropriate behavior toward women, officials told NBC Chicago.
+CHICAGO — The man, who allegedly gunned down a doctor, pharmacy resident and a police officer at a Chicago hospital, had been booted from the city's fire academy for inappropriate behavior toward women, officials told NBC Chicago.

 Juan Lopez entered Chicago's firefighter-training academy on March 17, 2014, and was terminated by May 22, officially for not showing up to respond to claims of aggressive and inappropriate behavior toward women, authorities said.